Law of the Iterated Logarithm for Markov Semigroups with Exponential Mixing in the Wasserstein Distance: Acknowledgements

 \section{Acknowledgements}

-The work of D.C. and H.W.-Ś. was supported by the University of Silesia in Katowice through the programme ``Freedom of Research | in the City of Science'', an important part of the strategic activities undertaken within the framework of the European City of Science Katowice 2024.
+The work of D.C. and H.W.-Ś. was supported by the University of Silesia in Katowice through the programme ``Freedom of Research | in the City of Science'' (a call within the “Research Excellence Initiative”), an important part of the strategic activities carried out under the framework of the European City of Science Katowice 2024.
 Part of this article was prepared at the Faculty of Physics and Applied Mathematics of the Gdańsk University of Technology, whose hospitality is gratefully acknowledged.